 The Travel and Leisure division had supported the company well during these years when the outcome for the project was uncertain.
 However, now the situation has been resolved for good, the board has made the decision to entirely focus attention on crystallising the full value that had been created at the Crete Project for the benefit of shareholders.
-This policy led to discussions beginning towards the sale of the Travel and Leisure division where the proceeds would leave the company moving ahead almost free of debt.
+This policy led to discussions beginning towards the sale of the Travel and Leisure division which were concluded late summer 2018, being finally sold for a headline figure of £6.56 million and leaving the Group with £900,000 of debt.